zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 A Homeric ending (think Hector "breaker of horses") where upon death, he uttered "will you remember to pay the debt".

-Socrates would teach "the unexamined life is not worth living".
+Socrates would teach _"the unexamined life is not worth living"_.
 What is wrong with the unexamined?
 Socrates would describe it as a screen on which events are laid out and not a lived life, as prisoners living in a cave watching parapets on which the shadows of puppets are cast, where all they see is shadows and illusion.

 Examine, in the sense of interpretation of meaning of events, integration of experience, subject to the refinements through self criticism and introspection, and making the thought whole.

-This connects back to the motto at the Oracle of Delphi "know thyself", meaning knowing what it means to be a human being?
+This connects back to the motto at the Oracle of Delphi _"know thyself"_, meaning knowing what it means to be a human being.
 Beyond the biology, constituents, etc.

 The Socratic agenda would argue against skepticism and cynicism, and realizing the interconnectedness between matters of knowledge, conducts and governance.
-Dealing first with knowledge and establishing a good philosophical basis that there is something we can know, one kernel of truth we can know (if we can't know anything as the skepticists claim, then the life is uselessly examined, prejudices and self deceptions).
+Dealing first with knowledge and establishing a good philosophical basis that there is something we can know, one kernel of truth we can know (if we can't know anything as the skepticists claim, then the life is uselessly examined: prejudices and self deceptions).
 If it is possible to know something, know that you know it, and know the methodology of knowing it, then we can inquire into what kind of life is right for beings such as ourselves?
 Happiness and pleasure?
 Are they the same for all people, all cultures?
 What about our values?
 Are they just relative, opinions and prejudices?
 What about governance, how should we be governed?
 Are the core precepts of Athenian democracy to be questioned?